DBFS: RMS levels

-The unit dB FS or dBFS is defined in AES Standard AES17-1998, IEC 61606, and ITU-T Recs.
+dBFS is defined in AES Standard AES17-1998, IEC 61606, and ITU-T Recs.
 P.381 and P.382, such that the RMS value of a full-scale sine wave is designated 0 dB FS.
 This means a full-scale square wave would have an RMS value of +3 dB FS.
 This convention is used in Wolfson and Cirrus Logic digital microphone specs, etc.

-The unit dBov is defined in the ITU-T G.100.1 telephony standard such that the RMS value of a full-scale square wave is designated 0 dBov.
+dBov is defined in the ITU-T G.100.1 telephony standard such that the RMS value of a full-scale square wave is designated 0 dBov.
 All possible dBov measurements are negative numbers, and a sine wave cannot exist at a larger RMS value than −3 dBov without clipping.
 This unit can be applied to both analog and digital systems.
 This convention is the basis for the ITU's LUFS loudness unit, and is also used in Sound Forge and Euphonix meters, and Analog Devices digital microphone specs (though referred to as "dBFS").